wetransform-os/ProMCDA/README.md

 The tool can be also used as a simple (i.e. deterministic) MCDA ranking tool with no robustness/sensitivity analysis (see below for instructions).

 ### Requirements to use ProMCDA
+To use ProMCDA, you need to have Python 3.9 or higher installed on your system.

 It’s advisable to install any packages within a virtual environment to manage dependencies effectively and avoid conflicts.
 To set up and activate a virtual environment: